jacopotarantino/angular-match-media/README.md

 ### In a Controller

-Use the service's `is` method to determine if you should perform certain cpu/network-intensive actions:
+Use the service's `is` method to determine if you should perform certain cpu/network-intensive actions.
+The callback fed to `.on` will execute on every window resize and takes the truthiness of the media query as its first argument.
 ```javascript
 angular.module('myApp', ['matchMedia'])
 .controller('mainController', ['screenSize', function (screenSize) {